asubramaniyan/website/content/post/post-1/index.md

 ### 2. Data pipeline for Billing address features:

-As shown before, there are 10 features available under billing address, but the data is all jumbled across features.
-In addition, the data is very messy.
-To overcome this challenges, I decided to clean all the columns and combine them into one feature and convert it into geocordinates.
+As shown before, there are 10 features available under billing address, but the data present in these fields are very messy (all jumbled across features).
+To overcome this challenge, I decided to clean all the columns and combine them into one feature and convert it into geocordinates.

 	Data cleaning:
 		- Removing punctuations